Accounts Payable

 The accounts payable department or person is responsible for managing all these outstanding obligations.
 They keep track of what needs to be paid, record them in the accounts payable section of the balance sheet, and ensure that payments are processed in a timely manner.
 Essentially, they’re in charge of making sure the entity meets its financial obligations to others.

-How Accounts Payables Works
+Accounts Payables Process

 The accounts payable process is an structured way for an entity to manage its outstanding debts to vendors or suppliers.
 Here‘s how it typically works: